neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.world.level.block.entity`
     - `BlockEntity#getNameForReporting` is now public
     - `SignBlockEntity#executeClickCommandsIfPresent` now takes in a `ServerLevel` instead of the `Level`, parameters are reordered
+    - `StructureBlockEntity#saveStructure` now takes in a list of blocks to ignore
 - `net.minecraft.world.level.block.entity.trialspawner`
     - `TrialSpawner` now takes in a `$FullConfig`
         - `getConfig` -> `activeConfig`